ICS491TeamLucio/lucio.github.io/index.md

-  bower_components/  # bootstrap, angular ui, suave ui, etc. components/        # backend for the listing and visualizers css/               # style.css images/            # contains all the images used for the site js/                # javascript
+  bower_components/  # bootstrap, angular ui, suave ui, etc. components/        # backend for the listing and visualizers css/               # style.css
+  Highcharts-6.0.2/  # contains all the information for the highcharts charting library
+    code/          # contains the js and css files examples/      # contains the index.htm files for the examples graphics/      # contains the images used by highcharts images/            # contains all the images used for the site js/                # javascript
     app.js/        # javascript for the app